laanwj/laanwj.github.io/_posts/2016-09-04-blatsting-command-and-control.md

     |<------------|      240 bytes (`AUTH_RESP`)
 </pre>

 That's something that a IDS rule could be configured to look for.
+Another peculiarity of the outgoing packets (from the implant) is that they do not have the UDP checksum set (something that is allowed by RFC768).
+I don't know how common this is, but at least the Linux network stack computes it always.

 Also remember the weird keyed checksum that we started with.
 It's not exactly a secure hash function and it's possible to check it without knowing the key.
 This could be done by brute-force (32-bit key space, but still that's a lot of overhead per packet) or by solving the equations, or by using a constraint solver such as [Z3](https://github.com/Z3Prover/z3).
 I used the latter approach in [z3_cnc_checksum.py]({{ site.baseurl }}/assets/2016-09-04-blatsting-command-and-control/z3_cnc_checksum.py).
 Given the checksum output and input it can check whether there is any possible key that will make it match the checksum.